Believe in Me (Duff McKagan album)

-Believe in Me is Duff McKagan's first solo album, released on September 28, 1993.
-At its peak, the album reached #137 on the Billboard 200 and is believed to have sold about 100,000 copies worldwide.
+Believe in Me is Duff McKagan's first solo album, released on September 14, 1993.
+It peaked at number 137 on the Billboard 200 and is believed to have sold about 100,000 copies worldwide.

 Recording

-Believe in Me features such notable guests as Duff's, at the time Guns N' Roses bandmates Slash, Matt Sorum, Dizzy Reed and Gilby Clarke, Skid Row members Sebastian Bach, Rob Affuso and Dave Sabo, Lenny Kravitz and Jeff Beck.
+Believe in Me features McKagan's Guns N' Roses bandmates Slash, Matt Sorum, Dizzy Reed and Gilby Clarke plus Skid Row members Sebastian Bach, Rob Affuso and Dave Sabo, Lenny Kravitz and Jeff Beck.

+"I haven't really listened to it," Slash admitted.
+"I heard it when he was making it.
+I mean, I don't listen to our records when they're finished either."

-The song, "You Can't Put Your Arms Around a Memory", from the Guns N' Roses album, "The Spaghetti Incident?", was recorded during the sessions for this album.
+"You Can't Put Your Arms Around a Memory", from the Guns N' Roses album "The Spaghetti Incident?", was recorded during sessions for this album.

 "Man in the Meadow" is an elegy to McKagan's late friend Todd Crew of Jetboy.

 Promotion

-In 1993, a 3 track single "Believe in Me" was released with b-sides "Bambi" (a cover of Prince) and "Cracked Actor" (a cover of David Bowie).
-Promo singles "Punk Rock Song", "Man in the Meadow" and "I Love You" were also released.
+In 1993, a three-track single "Believe in Me" was released with B-sides "Bambi" (a cover of Prince) and "Cracked Actor" (a cover of David Bowie).
+The promo singles "Punk Rock Song", "Man in the Meadow" and "I Love You" were also released.